top of page

 LATEST EXHIBITION

-I suffered from the recent devastating Eaton Canyon Wildfire.
-On 1/08/2025, the wildfire consumed my house and along with it my studio space, machinery, tools, materials, and an estimate of 300〜400 artworks that I've made up till now.
+On 1/08/2025, the wildfire consumed my house and along with it my studio space, machinery, tools, materials, and an estimate of 500+ artworks that I've made up till now.
 What managed to survive are 20 or so works and a bag of tools- I could say a mere 5% of what I've accumulated at the house over the years.

 With my work space and living space I put so much effort into building the past four years reduced to a pile of rubble and dust, I was left speechless with the reality I was facing.